 Scheduling of energy and operating reserves, which include regulating reserves and contingency reserves, is jointly optimized in MISO's real-time market software.
 As a result, opportunity cost trade-offs result in higher energy prices and reserve prices.
 Energy and ancillary services markets (ASM) prices are additionally affected by reserve shortages.
 When the market is short of one or more ancillary services products, the demand curve for that product will set the market-wide price for that product and be included in the price of higher valued reserves and energy.
-The three main ancillary services products are regulation, spinning reserves, and supplemental reserves.
-Total Operating Reserves are the sum of these three products.
-Spinning and supplemental reserves are both categories of contingency reserves.

-2 HDDs and CDDs are defined using aggregate daily temperature observations relative to a base temperature (in this case, 65 degrees Fahrenheit).
-For example, a mean temperature of 25 degrees Fahrenheit in a particular week in Minneapolis results in (65-25) 7 days = 280 HDDs.
+&lt;sup>1 HDDs and CDDs are defined using aggregate daily temperature observations relative to a base temperature (in this case, 65 degrees Fahrenheit).
+For example, a mean temperature of 25 degrees Fahrenheit in a particular week in Minneapolis results in (65-25) \ 7 days = 280 HDDs.
 To account for the relative impact of HDDs and CDDs, HDDs are inflated by a factor of 6.07 to normalize the effects on load (i.e., so that one adjusted-HDD has the same impact on load as one CDD).
 This factor was estimated using a regression analysis.